chapter three

 • Understanding MCP fundamentals for agent development

-In the last chapter, we examined an agent's core components.
+In chapter 2 we examined an agent’s core components.
 This chapter discusses the Model Context Protocol (MCP), the connector that empowers agents.
 MCP is often described as the USB-C for agents and LLMs because it provides a standard protocol for agent tools.
-More importantly, for us and our journey to developing complex research agent workflows, it opens up a landscape of tools our agents can use.
+More importantly, as we develop complex research agent workflows, it opens up a landscape of tools our agents can use.

 MCP adoption in the AI space has been so quick and widespread that almost anything we want our agents to do is likely supported by an MCP server.
-Not only that, but we can also build our agents as consumable MCP servers, allowing us to connect multiple complex agentic workflows as tools to other agent workflows so we can build agent specific workflows that can be reused like components.
+Not only that, but we can also build our agents as consumable MCP servers.
+This allows us to connect complex agentic workflows as tools to other agent workflows so we can build agent-specific workflows that can be reused like components.

-In the following sections, we will examine the fundamentals of MCP architecture and then explore building and consuming servers with agents to understand how MCP transforms agent capabilities.
+In the following sections, we will examine the fundamentals of MCP architecture and then explore building and using servers with agents to understand how MCP transforms agent capabilities.

 3.1 Understanding MCP fundamentals for agent development